Location: Surin province – NE Thailand by Cambodian Border

 Accommodation and food

-You will be living on site in basic but comfortable accommodation.
-You can have a room to yourself or share with a partner or friend if you wish.
-Here you will fall asleep to the sounds of elephants calling.
+You will be living on site in basic but comfortable same gender home-stay shared accommodation.
 Volunteers will eat together for every meal.
-The food is excellent, with a buffet style breakfast and dinner with many different dishes to choose from.
-We also support local noodle shops and restaurants where you will eat lunch.
-Vegan and vegetarian food is always available and all dietary restrictions are catered to.
+The food is healthy and varied, with a buffet style breakfast, lunch and dinner with many different dishes to choose from. and vegetarian food is always available.
+All dietary restrictions are catered to.

 What is Provided?